Leon Polk Smith

 Leon Polk Smith (1906–1996) was an American painter.
-His geometrically oriented abstract paintings were influenced by Piet Mondrian and he is a follower of the Hard-edge school.
+His geometrically oriented abstract paintings were influenced by Piet Mondrian and he is a follower of the hard-edge school.
 His best-known paintings constitute maximally reduced forms, characterized by just two colors on a canvas meeting in a sharply delineated edge, often on an unframed canvas of unusual shape.
 His work is represented in many museums in the United States, Europe, and South America.
-Thanks to a generous bequest from the artist, the Brooklyn Museum has 27 of his paintings on permanent display.
+Thanks to a generous bequest from the artist, the Brooklyn Museum owns a number of his works.

 Early life

 Smith was born near Chickasha, a year before Oklahoma became a state.
 His parents, William and Samantha Smith, had arrived in present-day Oklahoma from Tennessee at the end of the 19th century, and had settled on land with the Chickasaw Nation and Choctaw Nation in Indian Territory.
 Smith was the eighth of nine children and labored on his parents' modest homestead throughout an impecunious childhood.
 After high school, he worked as a ranch-hand in Oklahoma, then built roads and constructed telephone systems in Arizona.
 During this period Smith sent money home to help his parents with the mortgage on their land, but even the aggregate of the family's funds proved insufficient to avoid foreclosure.

 After the foreclosure, and released from the burden of familial financial support, Smith enrolled at Oklahoma State College (now East Central University), in Ada, Oklahoma, with the intention of becoming a teacher.
 Following graduation, he moved to New York City (1936), where he attended the Columbia University Teacher's College.
 Smith's artistic development was set in motion during his first semester at Columbia, when one of his teachers took him to see the Gallatin Collection, then at New York University.
 The sight of paintings by Mondrian and sculpture by Constantin Brâncuși and Jean Arp was a formative experience.